ISMadusanka/rootcode-tech-triathlon/README.md

 Access the project files [here](https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Hackathon_Phase)

 ## 3. Datathon Phase
 This phase didn't have a direct relation with the first and second phases.
 In this phase, we had to develop an AI model for identifying different tumors.
 We developed a CNN for this and we managed to get 89% accuracy of our model.
+Here We had to identify tumors belonging to three categories and also identify cases with no tumor case.
 Access the project file [here](https://github.com/ISMadusanka/rootcode-tech-triathlon/tree/main/Enigmas_Datathon_Phase)